realworldocaml/book/en/concurrent-programming-with-async.md

 ```

 Bind is used in the above code to sequence the operations: first, we
-call `Reader.read` to get a block of input, then, when that's complete
+call `Reader.read` to get a block of input.
+Then, when that's
-and if a new block was returned, we write that block to the writer.
+complete and if a new block was returned, we write that block to the
-Finally, we wait until the writer's buffers are flushed, waiting on
+writer.
+Finally, we wait until the writer's buffers are flushed,
-the deferred returned by `Writer.flushed`, at which point we recur.
+waiting on the deferred returned by `Writer.flushed`, at which point
+we recur.
 If we hit an end-of-file condition, the loop is ended.
-The deferred
+The
-returned by a call to `copy_blocks` becomes determined only once the
+deferred returned by a call to `copy_blocks` becomes determined only
-end-of-file condition is hit.
+once the end-of-file condition is hit.

 One important aspect of how this is written is that it uses
 _pushback_, which is to say that if the writer can't make progress